The Windows Tab

 - The Full Verification will test the document in its entirety, even if it has already been checked.
 Use this option the first time you test the document.

 - The Incremental Verification will only test the parts of the document that have had changes applied to it since the last validation.
 The Incremental Verification is particularly helpful when validating checkpoints that are “User Verify.”
 With the Incremental Verification , once these checkpoints have been verified and passed, they will not need to be rechecked when the rest of the document is being remediated and validated.

 The Table Editor panel is a powerful tool when working on tables, providing the ability to easily generate linked headers on complex tables, and simplifying the process for marking header cells with the correct scope and span, merging cells, adding or deleting cells, and a variety of other tasks.

-This panel shows all of the content that has been untagged (marked as artifacts) and, as a result, will not be read by a screen reader.
+This panel lists, page by page, all of the content in the document that has been untagged (marked as artifacts) and, as a result, will not be read by a screen reader.

 This panel lists the Named Destinations in the document as well as providing the functionality to sort, add, edit, or delete them.

-Follow this link for more about Named Destinations.
+Follow this link for more information about Named Destinations.